Medically reviewed by Drugs.com. Last updated on Feb 18, 2022.

 -CARDIOVASCULAR: Orthostatic vital signs (especially initially) in patients at risk of orthostatic hypotension and syncope

--HEMATOLOGIC: CBC frequently during the first few months in patients with preexisting low WBC and/or a prior history of drug-induced leukopenia or neutropenia
+-HEMATOLOGIC: Obtain CBC at baseline and frequently during the first few months in patients with preexisting low WBC and/or a prior history of drug-induced leukopenia or neutropenia

--OTHER: Fall risk assessments initially and regularly thereafter in patients at risk of falling
+-OTHER: Perform fall risk assessments initially and regularly thereafter in patients at risk of falling

 -Inform patients that this drug may cause somnolence, and they should avoid driving or operating machinery if these side effects occur.